-The District's Suspension Rate decreased from 3.1% in 2017-2018 to 1.6% in 2021-2022.
 The district will maintain the implementation of Multi-Tiered Systems of Support (MTSS) with initiatives such as: Attendance Recognition Awards for students with perfect attendance, visits to the homes of students not in attendance, and facilitating the use of a Student Attendance Review Board to work with parents and students on the issues relating to absenteeism.
 These tools are in place and will continue to provide students with a connected system of supports designed to keep students involved in their learning.

-Our Socio-Emotional Screener/Local Benchmark Assessment in Spring 2021 showed that 21% of our students are At-Risk and eligible to receive a Tier II or Tier III Support.
-In Winter 2022, this percentage of At-Risk Students dropped to 11%.
+Our Socio-Emotional Screener/Local Benchmark Assessment in Winter 2022 showed that 18% of our students are At-Risk and eligible to receive a Tier II or Tier III Support.
+In Winter 2023, this percentage of At-Risk Students dropped to 13%.
+We believe this success is due to the increased mental health support offered through our LCAP.

-To build upon this progress, the district will continue the implementation of MTSS as we are in Year 4 of implementation.
+To build upon this progress, the district will continue the implementation of MTSS as we are in Year 5 of implementation.
 All of these actions are located in Goal #3 of the LCAP, and the district plans on hiring additional counselors to provide additional support in academics, attendance, and behavior.